OisinA/metis/README.md

 Metis uses Traefik for load balancing between services (configuration can be checked in the `docker-compose.yml`).

+It is currently being used to host [https://oisinaylward.me](https://oisinaylward.me) across multiple nodes.

 ## Security

 There is a HTTP header passed around containing a token.
 It was not built with security in mind - do not use somewhere where security is important.